 Think of it as your inner voice telling you that you are not deserving of something you desire.

-According to Marisa Peer, the formidable hypnotherapist and trainer of Mindvalley’s Rapid Transformational Hypnotherapy for Abundance Quest, limiting beliefs’ function is to protect us from failure.
-“It’s like a cushion that allows you to fail,” she explains.
+Marisa Peer explains that limiting beliefs’ function is to protect us from failure.
+“It’s like a cushion that allows you to fail,” she adds.

 For example, if you don’t want to do something because you have a limiting belief that you aren’t good enough or smart enough, it allows you not to do that and blame it on that belief.